vegasbrianc/prometheus/README.md

-### Documentation being updated.
-Check back soon.

-## A Prometheus docker-compose stack
+# A Prometheus & Grafana docker-compose stack
 Here's a quick start to stand-up a [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana and Node scraper to monitor your Docker infrastructure.
 A big shoutout to [philicious](https://github.com/philicious) for kicking this project off!

 ##Pre-requisites